Jacob Montes

-Jacob Christian Montes (born October 20, 1998) is an American professional soccer player who plays as a midfielder for Campeonato Brasileiro Série A club Botafogo.
+Jacob Christian Montes Hoff (born October 20, 1998) is a professional footballer who plays as a midfielder for Belgian Challenger Pro League club RWDM Brussels.
+Born in the United States, he represents the Nicaragua national team.

 Club career

 Portland Timbers

-Montes began his career with the FC Florida Prep Academy, whose alumni includes Julian Gressel and Niko Hämäläinen.
+Montes began his career with the FC Florida Prep Academy, whose alumni include Julian Gressel and Niko Hämäläinen.
 In October 2015, he trialled with English side Manchester United, and in February 2016, he spent a week with German club Borussia Dortmund.

 In 2016, he joined the Portland Timbers Academy.
 Montes scored eight goals in 25 games for the Under-17/18 team and was subsequently signed to United Soccer League side Portland Timbers 2.
-He made his professional debut on March 25, 2017 as a 73rd minute substitute in a 2-1 loss to Real Monarchs.
+He made his professional debut on March 25, 2017, as a 73rd-minute substitute in a 2–1 loss to Real Monarchs.
 Montes made a further seven appearances and was named the Timbers' 2017 Academy Player of the Year.

 Georgetown University

 After one season with the Timbers, he opted to play college soccer at Georgetown University for four years.
 In 2019, he scored 11 goals as he captained the team to its first NCAA National Championship.
 With a further five assists, he was named Big East Conference Midfielder of the Year.
 Montes rejected multiple contract offers from the Portland Timbers during his collegiate career.

 In March 2021, Montes completed a trial with an undisclosed Premier League team who had been tracking him for several months.
 A month later, he opted out of pre-season training and notified Major League Soccer that he did not intend to play professionally in the United States for the 2021 season.
 On May 20, his MLS rights were made available to other clubs following the expiration of the Timbers' ownership, and later picked up by the New England Revolution.